-Fort Point is open Friday, Saturday and Sunday from 10am to 5pm in the winter and Thursday through Tuesday in the summer.
+Fort Point is open Friday, Saturday and Sunday from 10am to 5pm.
 It's free to visit.

 You will see signs along the way, however, ask for directions at the Golden Gate Bridge Visitors Center before setting off to ensure you head in the right direction.